dscho/xkcd/content/comics/2012-6-15-alphabet.md

 Cueball: Baby, if I could rearrange the alphabet, I'd forget about you in a *heartbeat*.

-Cueball: I'm not gonna waste my one chance to help the mess that is English orthography.
+Cueball: I'm not gonna waste my one chance to help fix the mess that is English orthography.